ibm-messaging/mq-container-mft/mft-cp4i/README.md

 6. Deploy MFT Agent - A1
 7. Deploy MFT Agent - A2
 8. List Agents
-9. Initial a file transfer from A1⇒ A2
+9. Initiate a file transfer from A1⇒ A2
 10. Verify file transfer was successful and file exits on A2 container.
 11. Troubleshooting